amargaritov/starlit/README.md

 210080 bytes -> 1592865 bytes in 383.34 s.
 ***
 ```

+# Running STARLIT decompressor
-After finishing the stage 5, the compressor is expected to output an executable file named `archive9` in the same directory (`./run`).
-The file `archive9` when executed is expected to reproduce the original enwi9.
+The compressor is expected to output an executable file named `archive9` in the same directory (`./run`).
+The file `archive9` when executed is expected to reproduce the original enwi9 as a file named `enwik9_restored`.
 The executable file `archive9` should be launched wihtout argments from the directory containing it.
 ```bash
 cd ./run
 ./archive9